MSc Pharmaceutical Industry Advanced Training (PIAT) / Overview

 - Entry requirements

 To study for the PGDip or MSc, we require a degree-level scientific qualification.

 If you do not already have the required qualifications to study for the PGDip or MSc, you can join the course on a CPD basis in Industrial Pharmaceutical Sciences and later transfer to a PGDip or MSc by default in Industrial Pharmacy once you have proved your ability by successfully completing four unit credits.

 For the PGDip or MSc, if a majority of units (eg five or more) is completed in another pathway, you can choose to exit with your award in the name of that pathway.
 Units are subject to availability.

 Some of the Industrial Pharmacy units require advanced level knowledge of physical and organic chemistry, biology and mathematics.
 All units require some work and experience within the industry.

 Please apply via our online application form .
 See the application and selection section for details of the supporting documents we require.

 We recommend that you apply as early as possible.
 We reserve the right to close applications if the course is full.

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- Develop skills in industrial pharmacy such as the fundamentals of formulations, applications of different dosage forms, quality control and clinical trials, pharmaceutical microbiology (monitoring and control, and water aspects and antimicrobials), and business development and licensing.
+- Develop skills in industrial pharmacy such as the fundamentals of formulations, applications of different dosage forms, quality control and clinical trials, and pharmaceutical microbiology from monitoring and control, and water aspects and antimicrobials.